John Scott (English judge): Egypt

 Called to the bar by the Inner Temple on 17 November 1865, he joined the northern circuit.
 He wrote on legal questions for "The Times", the "Law Quarterly" and other periodicals and his "Bills of Exchange" (1869) became a widely read textbook.
-A heart condition hampered him through life so for a few months in 1871-72 he went to the French Riviera.
+A heart condition hampered him through life.
+Scott went to the French Riviera for a few months in 1871-72 for his health.
 While there he mastered French, Italian and the French legal system.

 At the end of 1872 he moved to Alexandria on medical advice to resume his profession.
 As Egypt's legal system ran on similar lines to the French and Italian jurisprudence the knowledge he had acquired in France proved invaluable.
 He established a flourishing practice at the British Consular Court.
 In 1874, on the recommendation of General Sir Edward Staunton, the British Agent and Consular General in Egypt, Scott became the British judge for the new International Courts of Appeal based in Egypt, becoming vice-president in 1881.

 During his time here Scott regularly contributed to The Times during the Alexandria riots of June 1882; he remained at the court house to assist the protection of the records, ensuring criminals were not let off scot-free from the contempt of destroyed evidence.
 In the following October the Khedive, Ismail Pasha, conferred the Order of the Osmanie (worn in the painting above) only awarded to civil servants and military leaders for outstanding services to the state.
 Scott took an interest in the conditions of the agricultural farmers and labourers known as the fellaheen, using his considerable influence to suppress slavery and mistreatment.